-Other differences to know are whether something is a ‘coil over’ or non-coil over.
-A coil over shock means that it has a coiled steel spring wrapped around the shock absorber, which just gives an extra degree of control and car setup – it’s possible to replace the spring with a heavier gauge, making the damping stiffer.
+Other differences to know are whether something is a ‘coil-over’ or non-coil over.
+A coil over shock means that it has a coiled steel spring wrapped around the shock absorber.
+This just gives an extra degree of control and car setup.
+It’s possible to replace the spring with a heavier gauge, making the damping stiffer.
 Non-coil overs are just the single damper on its own.

 The Best Shock Absorbers

-When I was ‘hands on’ in the automotive trade, my last real job was as a manager for a large sports car manufacturer, the vehicles themselves were fitted with ‘Billys’ as standard fitment – they were a great compromise of life, ride quality and price, more importantly, they couldn’t be fiddled with, which meant customers couldn’t do themselves harm by playing with them.
+When I was ‘hands-on’ in the automotive trade, my last real job was as a manager for a large sports car manufacturer.
+The vehicles themselves were fitted with ‘Billys’ as standard fitting.
+They were a great compromise of life, ride quality, and price.
+More importantly, they couldn’t be fiddled with.
+This meant customers couldn’t do themselves harm by playing with them.

-I mention this because while these seem pretty plain, they offer exactly the same qualities – excellent life, good ride comfort, and a reputation for delivering what you’d expect, and as an OE replacement, that is exactly what you want.
+I mention this because while these seem pretty plain, they offer exactly the same qualities – excellent life, good ride comfort, and a reputation for delivering what you’d expect.
+As an OE replacement, that is exactly what you want.

-The Monroe shocks do a great job of balancing carrying extra weight (and keeping the same standard ride height) with not being too stiff for every day use.
-A pair of these bad boys fitted will keep your vehicle correctly positioned with up to 1,100lbs of extra load added.
+The Monroe shocks do a great job of balancing and carrying extra weight (and keeping the same standard ride height) without being too stiff for everyday use.
+A pair of these bad boys fitted will keep your vehicle correctly positioned with up to 1,100lbs. of extra load added.

-They use what they call ‘all weather fluid’ with special modifiers to lessen friction and promote a smoother reaction when under load, which is helped by full displaced valving, specific to each vehicle line.
-They adjust rapidly to changing road or weight conditions, and won’t feel as though the bump rate is too slow.
+They use what they call ‘all-weather fluid’ with special modifiers to lessen friction and promote a smoother reaction when under load.
+This is helped by full displaced valving, specific to each vehicle line.
+They adjust rapidly to changing road or weight conditions.
+It also won’t feel as though the bump rate is too slow.

-These coil over shocks come with a heavy gauge spring for an added dimension of control and stability, which is how they manage to up the load without making the ride to firm or choppy without that extra load.
-They also use a Fluon brand piston for precise control and lengthened life span – simply put, these things virtually never fail.
+These coil-over shocks come with a heavy gauge spring for an added dimension of control and stability.
+That’s how they manage to up the load without making the ride too firm or choppy without that extra load.
+They also use a Fluon brand piston for precise control and lengthened life span.
+Simply put, these things virtually never fail.

-If a bit of extra hauling capacity is your regular game, whether that’s towing or load in the bed, then the Monroe load adjusting shocks are the ones you need - #1 choice for heavy loads.
+If a bit of extra hauling capacity is your regular game, whether that’s towing or load in the bed, then the Monroe load adjusting shocks are the ones you need.
+Our #1 choice for heavy loads.

 This particular model is a monotube design, but you can buy a twin-tube upgrade in its place.
-It’s been designed as a standard replacement for all OEM applications, and KYB say that it restores handling and control to exactly what it should be, not only that, but it will outperform all other standard shock absorbers on the market.
+It’s been designed as a standard replacement for all OEM applications.
+KYB says that it restores handling and control to exactly what it should be.
+It will also outperform all other standard shock absorbers on the market.

 That’s a big claim.